JOML-CI/JOML/README.md

 new Matrix4f().translate(center)
               .rotate((float) Math.toRadians(90.0f), 1.0f, 0.0f, 0.0f)
               .translate(center.negate())
-              .transform(pointToRotate);
+              .transformPosition(pointToRotate);
 ```
 The vector *pointToRotate* will now represent (0, 3, 5).

 Post-multiplication
 -------------------
 All transformation operations in the matrix and quaternion classes act in the same way as OpenGL and GLU by post-multiplying the operation's result to the object on which they are invoked.
 This allows to chain multiple transformations in the same way as with OpenGL's legacy matrix stack operations, and allows to decompose the resulting effective matrix as a decomposition of multiple matrix multiplications.
 One such common decomposition are the _projection_ and _modelview_ matrices, written as: `P * MV`.
-The _modelview_ matrix of course can be further decomposed into individual matrix multiplications, as fas as this seems necessary.
+The _modelview_ matrix of course can be further decomposed into individual matrix multiplications, as far as this seems necessary.

 When invoking transformation methods in JOML's matrix classes, a convenient way now is to think of Java's _dot_ operator as a matrix multiplication.
 If multiple matrix operations are chained after one another, as shown in the above example, each individual operation/method creates its matrix which is then post-multiplied to the matrices built before.